robpneu/SPT-EventAutoProfileBackup/README.md

 ## History

 The mod was originally known as Lua-AutoProfileBackup.
-I rewrote most of it for SPT 3.10 and then entirely in migrating it to C# for SPT 4.0.
+Credit to Lua for the original concept.
+I rewrote most of the functionality for SPT 3.10 and then entirely in migrating it to C# for SPT 4.0.

+Note: This repo was originally forked from https://github.com/dvize/SPT-TypeScript.
+I deleted and recreated this repo to remove it as a fork when I completed the C# rewrite as the code is now all written by me.
+The git history has been maintained if you'd like to see its origins.

 Mod history: